Crimson-Ender/CS374-One-Time-Pads-and-Encryption/README.md

 enc_server and enc_client will both continually in the background as daemons.

+There's some issues with sending large files.
+I ran out of time.
+Sometimes it works and sometimes it doesn't.
+Maybe you will get lucky and it does ¯\_(ツ)_/¯

 The Makefile will compile all of the programs when you use the command "make" in the directory containing all of the program's file.